Switch to ADA Accessible Theme

 Family law issues are never easy, especially when children are involved.
 California law makes it clear that the well-being of the children should always be a priority when making custody decisions.
 If you are afraid your children aren’t being cared for properly, you have options.
 Our law firm strives to find solutions through mediation whenever possible to save you the time, money, and stress of going to court.
 However, we will fight tirelessly for you in court whenever necessary.

 Please rely on our child custody lawyers to help provide a brighter future for you and your children.
-Call today to schedule a free initial consultation with our legal team at 408-214-6366.
+Call today to schedule a initial consultation with our legal team at 408-214-6366.

 Facebook Twitter LinkedIn